DonPriest05/Scientific-programming-project/README.md

 In this case the null-hypothesis is not rejected thus the distribution between the test and training set are similar.

 For the cumulative categorical distribution the difference is plotted and a line is printed in the console.
-The console line states that the difference between the 2 distributions is significant if the difference between the two reaches a value greater than alpha.
+The console line states that the difference between the 2 distributions is significant if the Kolmogorov-Smirnov test Null-hypothesis can be rejected.
-Which in this case is set to 0.05.
 So here we can also conclude that there is not significant difference between the sets.

 ![My Image](Images/table.PNG)